-- Provide your legal First/Given Name as it appears on your birth certificate, passport or national identification card.
+- You will be required to Provide your legal First/Given Name as it appears on your birth certificate, passport or national identification card.

-- Provide your Surname or Family name as it appears on your birth certificate, passport or national identification card.
+- You will also be required to Provide your Surname or Family name as it appears on your birth certificate, passport or national identification card.

-- Please indicate your Gender: Male, Female or LGBTIQA+.
-The YALI Regional Leadership Center Southern Africa does not discriminate on the basis of gender or gender identity.
+- Do well to indicate your Gender: either Male, Female or LGBTIQA.
+Know it that the YALI Regional Leadership Center Southern Africa does not discriminate on the basis of gender or gender identity.